GDStaff/android_device_huawei_hi6250/README.md

 ### Step 1: Setting up the Build Environment.

-You'll need Linux to be able to build LineageOS.
+You'll need Linux to be able to build AOSP.
 You have three choices here; you can:

 1. Install Linux natively on your computer.
 2. Dual boot Linux and Windows.